File a Michigan DBA yourself with our simple step-by-step guide. It’s free and easy!

 The last step is to have your properly filled out form notarized by an authorized individual.
 In terms of fees, it’s really about service.
 You can get your form filed in as little as an hour if you’re willing to pay the price.
 It’s up to you and what kind of a rush you’re in.

 Once you get confirmation and a copy for your records, everything is set.
 Here’s to a fabulous and prosperous year ahead for you and your new official DBA.

-This guide is an informational article.
-No claim as to it being legal advice or document is made nor should it be treated as such.
-Consult the expertise of your business lawyer for details in filing a MI DBA or starting a business in general.
+This guide is an informational article, not a legal document by any means.
+Please consult the expertise of your business lawyer for details on filing a MI DBA or starting a business in general.